 Misogyny and patriarchy, class and privilege, racism and toxic masculinity are only a few of the major themes that Umrigar explores in Honor.
 She poses tough questions such as: are people born evil or are they made evil by their circumstances, by their station in life, by the way they are treated and made to feel dishonorable?
 Umrigar doesn’t by any means hide her stance on many of these questions and issues, and she often flat out tells the reader what she thinks is right and wrong, but not always.
 By the end of the novel, we are still left with an elusive feeling as to who was “good” and who was “bad.”
 We hate Meena’s brothers for what they’ve done, and yet that feeling is somewhat challenged when we learn that the brothers too were pressured to fulfill a task they thought to be handed down by the gods.
 Umrigar clearly paints a complicated picture not only of India and the issues illuminated by the country’s policies and practices, but issues that Smita points out exist everywhere.

 Part drama, part romance, part social justice call-to-action, Honor is a novel that quickly draws you in and doesn’t leave much room for dawdling.
-While the plot and backstories of the characters often feel a little canned, this somehow doesn’t detract from the engaging nature of the novel.
+While the plot and backstories of the characters often feel a bit canned, this somehow doesn’t detract from the engaging nature of the novel.
 It works because Umrigar sets Honor up in such a way that we are compelled to seek out the why, not the what of the novel.
 Why did it happen?
 Why did it have to happen?
-What sent these characters on a path to makesthe choices they’ve made?
+Why were these characters compelled to make the choices they made?
 And while the answer seems to lie somewhere in the title of the book, still the reader asks “Why?
 Why is that honor?
-Why is that what honor means to you.”
+Why is that what honor means to him, to her, to you?”

 Slated for release by Algonquin books in January of 2022, Honor by Thrity Umrigar is an important and deeply tragic book that asks all the right questions of humanity.